appscode/blog/content/post/gke-mysql/index.md

 ### Step 3: Install KubeDB

-We will use helm to install KubeDB.Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
+We will use helm to install KubeDB.
+Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
 Now, let's install `KubeDB`.

 ```bash